NS32000: 32016

 National changed its design methodology to make it possible to get the part into production and a design system based on the language "Z" was co-developed with the University of Tel-Aviv, close to the "NSC" design centre in Herzliya, Israel.
 The "Z" language is similar to today's Verilog and VHDL, but has a Pascal-like syntax and is optimized for two-phase clock designs.
 However, by the times the fruit of these efforts were being felt in the design, numerous 68k machines were already on the market, notably the Apple Macintosh, and the 32016 never saw widespread use.

 The 32016 has a 16-bit external data bus, a 24-bit external address bus, and a full 32-bit instruction set.
 It also includes a coprocessor interface, allowing coprocessors such as FPUs and MMUs to be attached as peers to the main processor.
-The MMU is based on demand paging Virtual Memory, which is the most unusual feature compared to the segmented memory approach used by the competition, and has become the standard for how microprocessors are designed today.
+The MMU is based on demand paging virtual memory, which is the most unusual feature compared to the segmented memory approach used by the competition, and has become the standard for how microprocessors are designed today.
 The architecture supports an instruction restart mechanism on a page fault, which is much cleaner than the Motorola approach to dump the internal status on a page fault, which has to be read back, before the instruction is continued.

 While often compared to the 68k's instruction set, this was rejected by NSC employees; one of the key marketing phrases of the time was "Elegance is Everything", comparing the highly orthogonal Series 32000 to the "kludge".
 One key difference is Motorola's use of address registers and data registers, with instructions only working on either address or data registers.
 The Series 32000 has general-purpose registers, described as "address-data" registers in technical documentation.

 32032

 The 32032 was introduced in 1984.
 It is almost completely compatible with the 32016, but features a 32-bit data bus (although keeping the 24-bit address bus) for somewhat faster performance, described as "minicomputer performance" comparable with that of a VAX-11 system.
 There was also a 32008, a 32016 with a data bus cut down to 8-bits wide for low-cost applications.
 It is philosophically similar to the MC68008, and equally unpopular.

-National also produced a series of related support chips like the NS32081 Floating Point Unit (FPU), NS32082 Memory Management Units (MMUs), NS32203 Direct Memory Access (DMA) and NS32202 Interrupt Controllers.
+National also produced a series of related support chips like the NS32081 floating point unit (FPU), NS32082 memory management unit (MMU), NS32203 direct memory access (DMA) and NS32202 interrupt controllers.
 With the full set plus memory chips and peripherals, it was feasible to build a 32-bit computer system capable of supporting modern multi-tasking operating systems, something that had previously been possible only on expensive minicomputers and mainframes.